Change Chrome Extensions’ Keyboard Shortcuts

 Many Google Chrome and Microsoft Edge extensions offer keyboard shortcuts to easily perform their certain tasks.
 For example, users of Facebook Share Button extension can use the keyboard shortcut Alt + S to easily share any webpage on Facebook.com.
 Developers of such extensions can decide the appropriate keys combinations for their extensions using the chrome.commands extensions API.

 Chrome and Edge browsers allow users of such extensions to change the default keyboard shortcut commands set by the extension developers.
 Users can easily see and change the keyboard commands offered by all installed extensions.
 For this, open the shortcuts settings page by typing chrome://extensions/shortcuts in the address bar of Chrome (or edge://extensions/shortcuts for Microsoft Edge).
 This page lists all installed extensions with their default custom keyboard commands, as shown below.

 You can now see and change the keyboard shortcuts for various actions offered by extensions.
 To change any shortcut keys combination, just click on the command field and press the desired keys combination.

 Supported keys: A-Z, 0-9, Comma, Period, Home, End, PageUp, PageDown, Space, Insert, Delete, Arrow keys (Up, Down, Left, Right) and the Media Keys.
 All key combinations must include either Ctrl or Alt.
 Combinations that involve Ctrl+Alt are not permitted, but Shift can be used in addition to Alt or Ctrl, though it is not required.

 While users can set any allowed key combination with CTRL, ALT and SHIFT keys, one shouldn’t use the common key combinations to avoid conflicts with system commands or other installed extensions.
-For example, CTRL + T is used by Chrome to open a new tab, so users shouldn’t use this combination for any extension or app.
+For example, CTRL + T is used by Chrome to open a new tab, so users shouldn’t use this combination for any extension.